telerik/blazor-docs/knowledge-base/contextmenu-no-data-source.md

 ## Description
 Can I use the ContextMenu without a data source?

-That way we can use this control to provide a popup of items that we can control, and don't have to set it up with sometime of blank list of items that are never used.
+That way we can use this control to provide a popup of items that we can control, and don't want to set it up with a list of items that are never used.

 ## Solution

-If you don't want to define a data source, you can provide an empty list of object to the Data parameter of the Context menu.
-This way, you will meet the component's requirement of providing data and in the same time you will be able to actually create the content for it yourself using a [Content Template](https://docs.telerik.com/blazor-ui/components/contextmenu/templates/content).
+If you don't want to define a data source, you can provide an empty `List<object>` to the `Data` parameter of the Context menu.
+This way, you will meet the component's requirement of providing data and in the same time you will be able to actually create the content for it yourself using the [Content Template]({%slug contextmenu-content-template%}).

-An important point to take into consideration here is that, at the time of writing, when you are using a template you cannot trigger a close of the ContextMenu, you can only close it if you click outside of it (there is an opened feature request for that in our [public feedback portal](https://feedback.telerik.com/blazor/1497622-add-hide-and-or-hideasync-method-to-contextmenu)).

 ````CSHTML
 <div class="menuTarget">